image by Nikk Nguyen | see more of this real wedding here

 Pump Up The Jam — Technotronic

-Don’t forget about your rock n’ roll friends when it comes to wedding music.
+Don’t forget about your rock and alternative loving friends when it comes to wedding music.
 Sure, they might not be confident in all of their dance moves, but they’ll get on the dance floor for songs they know.
-These songs will offer a fun mix to change up the mood and yes, get even more of your guests on the dance floor.
+These songs will offer a fun mix to change up the mood and keep everyone dancing–even those who claim they hate dancing.

 Brown Eyed Girl — Van Morrison